Anxious about your first year as a college student? Completely psyched? Both? We have plenty of ways to help you navigate your first year.

 Success Fellows

 For some, it begins with our Summer Success Fellows program.
-An expanded, overnight orientation program, it provides a little extra insight into the transition from high school to college.
+An expanded overnight orientation, the program provides a little extra insight into the transition from high school to college.
 By invitation only.

 First-Year Learning Community seminars (FYLC) are small innovative classes promoting critical thinking and community.
-These are led by faculty-in-residence with discussions reflecting their intellectual interest.
-FYLC participants may also opt to attend a 2 1/2 day summer orientation program.
+These are led by faculty-in-residence, with discussions reflecting their intellectual interest.
 (3 credits)

 Whether in two weeks or three years, there may come a time when you need help.
 Your faculty advisor assists in a variety of ways, from clarifying academic requirements to planning a course of study in your major.
 There’s more.